rkgofiitk/academic-issues.github.io/Topics/stateOfSchoolEducation.md

 primary and secondary education.
 Pulling up GER would be a herculean harakiri unless the state govts cooperate.
 Education is a concurrent subject under the constitution.
 It allows states to legislate and control the matters of education.
 Though having uniformity in education across India is undesirable, I believe the "knowledge quotient (KQ)" is an important issue.
 By KQ, I refer to an intrinsic understanding of the subject rather than specifics.
-However, in technical education, KQ may have a kind of uniformity across the country.
+However, in technical education, KQ should desirably be uniform across the country.

 [Back to Index](../index.md)